IlianPihlajamaa/OrnsteinZernike.jl/docs/src/ExtendingPotentials.md

 ## Mixtures

-In the case of multicomponent systems, instead of a number the function should return a `StaticMatrix` from the `StaticArrays` package containing either values for $u_{ij}$.
+In the case of multicomponent systems, instead of a number the function should return a `StaticMatrix` from the `StaticArrays` package containing values for $u_{ij}$.

 ### Example